SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 >[!TIP]
-> Resize the process lane to accomodate new steps, select the process and drag the rectangle to desired size, also move the end step accordingly
+> Resize the process lane to accommodate new steps, select the process and drag the rectangle to the desired size, also move the end step accordingly
 <br>![](../ex4/images/ex162-4-14-1.png)
 <br><br>